 “We are educating the market on who we are, by doing webinars and seminars.” - Patrick Morsman

 Andrew: And it really helps to have trainers like Darren there, not only sales people showing you the blue skies.
 Staff getting hands on training means that they literally say ‘when can we have it?’.
 Once you touch, you want it.

 Patrick: Another challenge I already briefly mentioned in the last interview, is funding.
 Some organisations are really strapped for cash.
 And even though it’s not an expensive system, they’re taking on a new tool that they haven’t necessarily budgeted for.
 So they need to get that into their cash flow and clear the funds for it.

 Darren: A big part of our journey with Yesplan actually revolves around working remotely and using online meeting tools.
 Yesplan being cloud based, customers can work from anywhere with an internet connection.
 We concentrate on offering remote learning resources like online video sessions and we’ve found that this has many advantages as not only are we cutting down costs and reducing installation times, it also cuts down on environmental impact, which we find important.

 Andrew: But that certainly doesn’t mean we don’t get on site too.
-One time I went with Wim (one of our account managers) for a workshop up in Inverness, to Eden Court.
+One time I went with Wim (one of our customer success managers) for a workshop up in Inverness, to Eden Court.
 They were astounded we took the 6 or 7 hour train ride all the way to the north of Scotland to ensure their staff got that hands on approach on the product.
 We’ve also evolved our processes based on examples like Inverness, where we won it because we were prepared to get on that train.

 Patrick: It’s actually one of our offerings during the contract phase now, because venues really appreciate the effort.

 “They were astounded at Eden Court that we took the 7 hour train ride to ensure their staff got that hand on approach on the product.” - Andrew Thomas